MLB roundup: Astros bash 7 homers, hammer A's

 Acuna also walked twice and scored three runs while Dansby Swanson had a hit, a run and two walks for Atlanta.
 Freddie Freeman ripped three hits and Ozzie Albies had two hits for the Braves, who have won 10 of 11.

 Braves starter Mike Foltynewicz (6-5) allowed three hits and one run in seven innings.
 He struck out seven and walked none.
-Corey Dickerson and Cesar Hernandez homered for the Phillies, who entered the day two games behind the Cubs in the NL wild-card race.
+Corey Dickerson and Cesar Hernandez homered for the Phillies, who slipped to three games behind the Cubs in the NL wild-card race.

 Brewers 8, Marlins 3